bug4j/vue-cdn-component-loader/README-EN.md

 				id:'demo',
 				baseDir:"./demo/"
 			})
-			// any other component definition
+			// any other component declarations
 		}
 	data:() => {
 		return {